aboglioli/fullstack-graphql/README.md

 The **frontend** is ready to be used.

-**Backend** requires some extra configuration.

-First of all, [Sequelize](http://docs.sequelizejs.com/) and [Mongoose](https://mongoosejs.com/docs/) have been used as ORMs for PostgreSQL and Mongo.
-In `backend/src/db.js` there is a wrapper over `db-sequelize` and `db-mongo`.
-By default both libraries are used and two connections are made: one to a PostgreSQL instance and one to a MongoDB instance.
-In `backend/src/config.js` you can configure which library to use, setting `useSequelize` and `useMongo` respectively.
+The **backend** uses [MongoDB](https://www.mongodb.com/) as main database and redis as a key-value store.

-Models are loaded into `models` object of `db.js` and they are passed in context to be available inside each resolver of the application.
+Models are loaded into `models` object of `db/index.js` and they are passed in context to be available inside each resolver of the application.

-In `models` you will have both models of Sequelize and Mongoose.
-So be careful about what method to call.
-There is a little example about User, Post and Category.

-A DataLoader for Sequelize has been configured too.
-It improves perfomance when there are subsequent queries.
+If you want to use Sequelize ORM with Postgres you must delete `src/db` folder and rename `src/db-sequelize` to `src/db`.
+By this way you replace *mongoose* models by *Sequelize* models.

+Sequelize works great with a custom DataLoader.

 ## Set up the databases

 The entire environment can run on Docker.
 It's recommended.

 Each service can be set up from *docker-compose* configuration files.
-There is three files to start containers of: **mongo**, **postgres** and **redis**.
+There are two files to start containers of: **mongo**, **postgres** and **redis**.
 The necessary visual managers (GUI) will be started for each service:
 *mongo-express* to manage mongo, *pgadmin* to manage PostgreSQL and *redis-commander* to manage Redis.
 The three managers are web based.

 ```
-# Starting all the services
+# Starting mongo, mongo-express, redis and redis-commander
 docker-compose up -d
 ```

-For example, if you only need mongo and redis, you can run:

 ```
+# Starting postgres too
-docker-compose mongo-express redis-commander up -d
+docker-compose -f docker-compose.yml -f docker-compose.postgres.yml up -d
 ```

-And set `useSequelize` as *false* in `backend/src/config.js`.